- Coaching Tools and Techniques - some important notes:

 "This is the ultimate how-to reference text book and without doubt the Coaching Book of the Year by far.... " - C.C.
 Review.

-Note: For qualified individuals who simply wish to learn how to establish a successful coaching career and/or coaching practice see our: 1 to 1 Coaching School -Tools.
+Note: For qualified individuals who simply wish to learn how to establish a successful coaching career and/or coaching practice see our: Coaching School -Tools.